enonic/lib-geoip/README.md

     var geoip = require('/lib/enonic/geiop');
 ```

-Next, a JSON with the location data can be retrieved with the following function:
+Next, a JSON object with the location data can be retrieved with the following function:
 `geoip.getLocationData(ip, contentKey, fileName)`

-Parameter `ip` can be retrieved from the request object `var ip = req.headers['X-Forwarded-For']`
+Parameter `ip` The IP address that location data will be retrieved for.
+The remoteAddress of the request will be used if this parameter is null.

-Parameter `contentKey` is the _id or the _path (starting with /) of the database content.
+Parameter `contentKey` The _id or the _path (starting with /) of the database content.

-Parameter `fileName` is the name of the content attachment file.
+Parameter `fileName` The name of the content attachment file.

 The second and third parameters can be omitted if the database content is at the root of the installation with the path `/GeoLite2-City.mmdb` and the file attachment is also named `GeoLite2-City.mmdb`.